-After you submit your application you will then be directed to a receipt page.
+After you submit your application you will be directed to a receipt page.

-Note your receipt number (beginning with "GAIC-Form-02") and quote this number if you contact us about your application.
-Please save a copy of your receipt for your records.
+Note your receipt number (beginning with ‘GAIC-Form-02’) and quote this number if you contact us about your application.
+Please save a copy of the receipt for your records.

-We will send a certificate of deferral to the postal address you have provided in the SmartForm.
+We send a Certificate of Deferral to the email address you have provided in the SmartForm.

-Should less than 100 per cent of the liability be deferred, the proportion of the liability not deferred must to be paid to us within three months of the dutiable transaction taking place.
+Should less than 100% of the liability be deferred, the proportion of the liability not deferred must to be paid to us within 3 months of the dutiable transaction taking place.